latchkey kids latchkey kids age limits

 latchkey children anniversary sticker

-age limitations for latchkey children At what age can a child be legally left at home alone?
-See the chart below.
+At what age can a child be legally left at home alone?

 The National SAFEKIDS Campaign recommends that no child under the age of 12 be left at home alone.